gauravleo40/Data-Science-Content-for-beginners/Python Programming/05 Fundamental Concepts Learned.md

 ---

-## 1.3 Some Important Points about Assignment
+## 1.3 Some important points about assignment

 ### 1.3.1 No need to define variable types beforehand